jorgeancal/jorgeancal.com/content/posts/how-to-install-jenkins.md

 I think explaining these terms you can see why we use it.
 I’m really interested in working with it, because I think you can have more control in the product which we are developing.
 Because I’m using it now in my work, but I think we’re not using it correctly, but that is another matter.
 Installing Jenkins on Debian 9

 There are a few ways to install it (Docker, War and apt).
-For these things I’m a bit weird and I prefer to install it via apt.
+For these things I’m a bit weird, and I prefer to install it via apt.
 Well the first thing I have to say is log in with root user and add the key of the package repository:

 ```bash
 wget -q -O - https://pkg.jenkins.io/debian/jenkins.io.key | apt-key add -